When you visit the f.lux website or use our software, we work hard to protect your privacy.

 We neither rent nor sell your information in personally identifiable form to anyone.
 However, we may share your information with third parties as described in this section:

-Third Parties: On our Website or in the Software, we may utilize free services available to us (such as Google Maps, Twitter, Disqus, Facebook, Philips Hue, and email providers), and we may partner or work with third party services (such as geolocation providers, fitness, or home automation companies) to offer you certain features in connection with the Software, and such third party services may collect information from our users.
+Third Parties: On our Website or in the Software, we may utilize services available to us (such as Google Maps, Twitter, Disqus, Facebook, Philips Hue, and email providers), and we may partner or work with third party services (such as geolocation providers, fitness, or home automation companies) to offer you certain features in connection with the Software, and such third party services may collect information from our users.
 We have no control over the policies and practices of third party services as to privacy or anything else, so please familiarize yourself with their policies.

 Agents: We may employ other companies and people to perform tasks on our behalf and need to share your information with them to provide products or Software to you.
 Unless we tell you differently, our agents do not have any right to use the information we share with them beyond what is necessary to assist us.